Inheritance Tax in Malta: What UK Homeowners Need to Know

 Trusts and Inheritance Tax

 Trusts are an effective means of safeguarding your estate from unnecessary inheritance tax in Malta.
-By placing assets in a trust, you can ensure that they are managed and distributed according to your wishes, while also reducing the tax burden on your loved ones.
+By placing assets in a trust, you can ensure that they are managed and distributed according to your wishes, while also reducing your inheritance tax exposure.

 What are Trusts?